logo

 Plumsail for Modern SharePoint has a web part that allows you to publish a form to any modern page within a tenant.
 Web part supports both new and edit/display forms.
 You can also embed Plumsail forms into Microsoft Teams.

-SharePoint Plumsail Forms has built-in functionality allowing you to export any SharePoint form to PDF by clicking the button on the right side of the toolbar or programmatically.
+SharePoint Plumsail Forms has built-in functionality allowing you to export any SharePoint form to PDF by clicking the button on the right side of the toolbar or programmatically and the file is downloaded automatically.
 You can customize the appearance of the resulting PDF file, define the page size, and page breaks, add a custom header and footer, and more.

 Supported SharePoint versions Microsoft 365 / SharePoint 2019 / SE Microsoft 365